 Washington DC, USA

-In conjunction with the 28th International Cartographic Conference, held in Washington DC on 2-7 July 2017 (http://icc2017.org/), the Library of Congress’ Geography & Map Division and the three ICA Commissions on the History of Cartography, Toponymy, and Atlases would like to invite you to attend their joint pre-conference Workshop ‘Charting the Cosmos of Cartography: History – Names – Atlases’.
+In conjunction with the 28th International Cartographic Conference, held in Washington DC on 2-7 July 2017 (http://icc2017.org/), the three ICA Commissions on the History of Cartography, Toponymy, and Atlases have joined forces with the Library of Congress’ Geography & Map Division for an international Workshop: ‘Charting the Cosmos of Cartography: History – Names – Atlases’.
 The Workshop was held at the Library of Congress in Washington DC (USA), from Wednesday, 28 June to Friday, 30 June 2017.
-The call for papers was closed on 15 February.